 Anarchist gatherings throughout the ’90s have rehashed the same subjects (pirate radio, co-operative housing, food not bombs, etc.) and have succeeded in building nation-wide networks of people working on these projects.
 These all are worthy starting points to create foundations for further advancement of liberatory struggles .
 Yet, that next step has not developed out of them.
 The amount of time and effort required to do even these limited projects so drains the resources and energy of those involved that there is little attempt made at moving them forward in a more revolutionary direction.
 If anything, their revolutionary potential is played down in order to prevent reactionary forces from feeling overly threatened by them, or for the sake of getting along with the neighbors.

-If Anarchy is to survive as a growing, relevant revolutionary movement into the next century, there is a need for us to move beyond our insular groups and activities and address the community-at-large – all those who share our level of exploitation and alienation, and especially those who suffer even greater levels of oppression.
+If Anarchy is to survive as a growing, relevant revolutionary movement into the next century, there is a need for us to move beyond our insular groups and activities and address the community-at-large; all those who share our level of exploitation and alienation, and especially those who suffer even greater levels of oppression.
 This hardly requires Anarchists to give up, water-down or drastically alter their goals and theories.
 Rather than retract, there is a need to expand Anarchist visions and activities, to find people who are exploring similar methods of thought and action and learn and grow along with them, hopefully in a spirit of mutual solidarity.
-It is in this expansiveness that Anarchists will find the directon for growth which has been lacking for too long in North American activism.
+It is in this expansiveness that Anarchists will find the direction for growth which has been lacking for too long in North American activism.
 It is in this spirit of expansiveness that I present the following article.

 On October 24th, 1997, Dr. Peter d’Errico presented a lecture (see excerpt below) to inaugurate the American Indian Civics Project at Humbolt State University (Arcata, CA).
 I was onhand for this speech and have wanted to discuss some of his statements, such as those concerning the rights of stateless people to define their identities outside the realm of the nation/state, with him.
 So I contacted him via e-mail.
 When contacted, Dr. d’Errico suggested that we include Steve Newcomb (also present at the Humbolt event, and a co-speaker the next day) in the discussion.

-He describes himself as “an anti-law lawyer and teacher of legal studies (at the University of Massachusetts/Amhearst)…Once a year, I teach a course called ‘Legalization of American Indians’ which is my label for what the state has done to native peoples over the past few hundred years: confine and define human relations in legal categories.“
+Dr. d’Errico describes himself as “an anti-law lawyer and teacher of legal studies (at the University of Massachusetts/Amhearst)…Once a year, I teach a course called ‘Legalization of American Indians’ which is my label for what the state has done to native peoples over the past few hundred years: confine and define human relations in legal categories.“

 …The classical attributes of “sovereignty” already foreshadow the problem of applying this concept to American Indians and other non-state peoples: absolute, unlimited power held permanently in a single person or source, inalienable, indivisible, and original (not derivative or dependent)…